Donne-Moi Une Vie Lyrics in English Yannick Noah

 Give me a life

-A tomorrow from today
+A tomorrow for today

-Something to lose as well
+Something to lose too

 Give me at least

-The beginning of a possible infinity
+The start of a possible infinity

 Give me better